15% off Happy Hour drinks and flights every Friday from 3-5pm

 For the latest updates on the GDOT Roundabout Project at Monroe & Armour Drives, please visit their project website:

-APRIL 2022: Expected Completion Date
+LATE APRIL 2022: Expected Completion Date

 (click image below to bring up full-size PDF)